Buddhist cuisine: Other restrictions

-In addition to the ban on garlic, practically all Mahayana monastics in China, Korea, Vietnam and Japan specifically avoid eating strong-smelling plants, traditionally asafoetida, shallot, mountain leek and Allium chinense, which together with garlic are referred to as wǔ hūn (五葷, or 'Five Acrid and Strong-smelling Vegetables') or wǔ xīn (五辛 or 'Five Spices') as they tend to excite senses.
-This is based on teachings found in the Brahamajala Sutra, the Surangama Sutra and the Lankavatara Sutra (chapter eight).
+In addition to the ban on garlic, practically all Mahayana monastics in China, Korea, Vietnam and Japan specifically avoid eating strong-smelling plants, traditionally asafoetida, shallot, mountain leek and Chinese onion, which together with garlic are referred to as wǔ hūn (五葷, or 'Five Acrid and Strong-smelling Vegetables') or wǔ xīn (五辛 or 'Five Spices') as they tend to excite senses.
+This is based on teachings found in the Brahmajala Sutra, the Surangama Sutra and the Lankavatara Sutra.
 In modern times this rule is often interpreted to include other vegetables of the onion genus, as well as coriander.
 The origin of this additional restriction is from the Indic region and can still be found among some believers of Hinduism and Jainism.
-Some Taoists also have this additional restriction but the list of restricted plants differs from the Buddhist list.

-The food that a strict Buddhist takes, if not a vegetarian, is also specific.
-For many Chinese Buddhists, beef and the consumption of large animals and exotic species is avoided.
-Then there would be the aforementioned "triply clean meat" rule.
-One restriction on food that is not known to many is the abstinence from eating animal offal (organ meat).
-This is known as xiàshui (下水), not to be confused with the term for sewage.
+The consumption of non-vegetarian food by strict Buddhists is also subject to various restrictions.
+As well as the aforementioned "triply clean meat" rule followed by Theravada monks, nuns, and some lay Buddhists, many Chinese Buddhists avoid the consumption of beef, large animals, and exotic species.
+Some Buddhists abstain from eating offal (organ meat), known as xiàshui (下水).

 Alcohol and other drugs are also avoided by many Buddhists because of their effects on the mind and "mindfulness".
-It is part of the Five Precepts which dictate that one is not to consume "addictive materials".
-The definition of "addictive" depends on each individual but most Buddhists consider alcohol, tobacco and drugs other than medicine to be addictive.
-Although caffeine is now also known to be addictive, caffeinated drinks and especially tea are not included under this restriction; tea in particular is considered to be healthful and beneficial and its mild stimulant effect desirable.
-There are many legends about tea.
-Among meditators it is considered to keep the person alert and awake without overexcitement.
+It is part of the Five Precepts which dictate that one is "not to take any substance that will cloud the mind."
+Caffeinated drinks may sometimes be included under this restriction.